The University of Notre Dame – B.A. in History

-During the 2021 Legislative Session, he worked on bills and efforts to improve health insurance markets, optimize price transparency, and improve the efficiency and value of the health care industry in Texas so that Texans are able to access and afford quality care when they need it.
+During the past two legislative sessions, he worked on bills and efforts to improve health insurance markets, optimize price transparency, and improve the efficiency and value of the health care industry in Texas so that Texans are able to access and afford quality care when they need it.

-Going into 2023, he is working on better understanding who the remaining uninsured in Texas are and the barriers they face to obtaining care, building upon existing price transparency requirements and improving compliance, and improving the way that employers and the state design health benefit plans to maximize the affordability of quality care.
+Going into 2025, he is working on better understanding who the remaining uninsured in Texas are and the barriers they face to obtaining care, building upon existing transparency requirements and working to create transparency of quality and ownership data, and improving the way that employers and the state design health benefit plans to maximize the affordability of quality care.

 Prior Work Experience